What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 Construction of Air Brakes Systems:

-Construction of Air Brakes Systems.
+Construction of Air Brakes Systems

-Air brake systems consist of a two-stage air compressor powered by a crankshaft or gearbox shafts.
 It takes air from the atmosphere, compressed it, & sends it to the air reservoir through an un-loader valve.
 Where the reservoir pressure reaches the maximum degree, the unloader valve opens.

 The compressed air is then directed directly into the atmosphere.
 Each of the four wheels fitted with brake chambers has a diaphragm, and air pressure is applied and pushed.

 This force operates the cam actuating lever and applies the brakes.
 Each of the brake chambers is attached to the brake pedal, and the air filter is also fitted between the brake valve and the reservoir.

 Also, Read: Why We Need Shock Absorber? | Why We Need Shock Absorber? | Working of Shock Absorbers | Types of Shock Absorbers